Benefits of Shipping

 In 2002, the U.S. and Canadian Seaway entities instituted a requirement that all foreign flag ships entering the Great Lakes Seaway System comply with the Best Management Practices of the Shipping Federation of Canada.
 In addition, domestic “lakers” were mandated to comply with Voluntary Management Practices, subjecting them to regular inspections of ballast tanks and regular removal of sediment.

 In January 2006, a joint U.S. / Canadian Ballast Water Working Group was created to standardize the collection of commonly needed information concerning ballast water management.
-The group is comprised of representatives from Transport Canada Marine Safety, U.S. Coast Guard, U.S. Saint Lawrence Seaway Development Corporation, and Canadian St. Lawrence Seaway Management Corporation.
+The group is comprised of representatives from Transport Canada Marine Safety, U.S. Coast Guard, U.S. Great Lakes St. Lawrence Seaway Development Corporation, and Canadian St. Lawrence Seaway Management Corporation.
 This Ballast Water Working Group initiated ballast water management ”best practices” for all vessels entering the lakes and began joint inspections of ballast water tanks.

 In June of 2006, Transport Canada introduced mandatory regulations stipulating that all ships entering the Seaway from the Atlantic and destined for a Canadian port were required to exchange their ballast at least 320 kilometres (200 miles) from shore and in seas at least 200 metres deep.
 These rules covered, for the first time, ships with no ballast water on board, – “NOBOBs” (ships that are fully loaded with cargo and thus have little to no water in their ballast tanks).
 The NOBOB ships had to subject their empty tanks to salt water flushing.